erikvw/django-collect-offline/README.md

 It is also possible to use Django's DB router if connections are good and reliable.

+### Installation

+In settings.py:

+    INSTALLED_APPS = [
+    ...
+    'django_crypto_fields.apps.DjangoCryptoFieldsAppConfig',
+    'edc_sync.apps.EdcSyncAppConfig',
+    ...]

+### Encryption
+Transactions are serialized to JSON, encrypted, and stored in models such as `IncomingTransaction` and `OutgoingTransaction`.
+Module `django_crypto_fields` needs to know a bit about the database configuration when determining the `using` parameter for model object creating, updating and fetching.
+If the `default` database is not named `default` in `settings.DATABASES` then you need to import `django_crypto_fields.apps.DjangoCryptoFieldsAppConfig` and set the `crypto_model_using` attribute.
+For example, in your `example.apps.py`:

+    from django_crypto_fields.apps import DjangoCryptoFieldsAppConfig

+    class DjangoCryptoFieldsApp(DjangoCryptoFieldsAppConfig):
+        name = 'django_crypto_fields'
+        model = ('example', 'crypt')
+        crypt_model_using = 'client'

+then in settings:

+    INSTALLED_APPS = [
+    ...
+    'edc_sync.apps.DjangoCryptoFieldsApp',
+    'edc_sync.apps.EdcSyncAppConfig',
+    ...]

+### Audit trail manager on models
+Edc apps use `django_simple_history` to keep a full audit trail of data modifications.
+For an audit trail to synchronize with `edc_sync`, use class `edc_sync.models.SyncHistoricalRecords` in place of `simple_history.model.HistoricalRecords`.
+See section below on configuring a model.

 ###Configure a model for synchronization

 To include a model add the `SyncModelMixin`.
 For example the base class for all CRFs in a module might look like this: